Heri Joensen

-Heri Joensen ([ˈheːɹɪ ˈjoːɛnˌsɛn]; born 21 February 1973) is a Faroese musician, notable for being the vocalist for the heavy metal band Týr.
+Heri Joensen ([ˈheːɹɪ ˈjoːɛnˌsɛn]; born 21 February 1973) is a Faroese musician, notable for being the vocalist for the folk metal band Týr.
 Heri was born in the Faroe Islands capital of Tórshavn which has had an influence on his song writing.
-As well as Týr, he has recently recorded a solo album titled Heljareyga.
+As well as Týr, he has recorded a side project titled Heljareyga.

 Early life

 Heri Joensen was born in the Faroese capital Tórshavn on 21 February 1973, but grew up in Toftir, and later his family moved to the small village of Lamba.

-At the age of fourteen Heri began playing guitar and by the age of seventeen was playing in local bands.
-By this time he had relocated to the well-populated fishing port of Runavík.
+At the age of fourteen Heri began playing guitar and was playing in local bands by the age of seventeen.
+By this time, he had relocated to the well-populated fishing port of Runavík.

 Like many Faroese, Heri moved to Denmark for further education.
 There he met up with former bandmate Kári Streymoy and they started forming Týr.
-Heri's initial plan had been to pursue a degree in Indo-European Comparative Linguistics.
+Heri initially planned to pursue a degree in Indo-European Comparative Linguistics.
 However, since he spent most of his time playing guitar and failing classes, he decided to switch careers and attend the music conservatory in Copenhagen: Det Alternative Rytmiske Konservatorium (D.A.R.K.).
 Between 2000 and 2003 he studied at D.A.R.K., majoring in Guitar, Vocals and later Music Theory.

 In 2013, Heri matriculated to the University of the Faroe Islands studying the Faroese language and its literature.

 Heri was raised Lutheran but became critical of Christianity and is now an atheist, although he is an admirer of pagan mythology.